laurosilvacom/fix-common-git-mistakes-notes/README.md

 ## Original Code Snippets

-### 1.Change a Commit Message that Hasn't Been Pushed Yet
+### 1. Change a Commit Message that Hasn't Been Pushed Yet

 ```bash
 git commit --amend -m "New message"